@purveyors/cli

 Catalog commands are authenticated, even though the HTTP API supports anonymous reads

-The CLI intentionally requires a signed-in viewer session for catalog commands.
-For anonymous or API-key-based integrations, use GET /v1/catalog instead of shelling out to the CLI.
+The CLI intentionally requires a signed-in viewer session for catalog commands so terminal workflows stay account-linked and predictable.
+For anonymous discovery or API-key production integrations, use GET /v1/catalog instead of shelling out to the CLI.

 Output contract